 Honors and Awards

-The Mount Sinai Medical Center has a history of implementing initiatives designed to preserve the environment.
+The Mount Sinai Hospital has a history of implementing initiatives designed to preserve the environment.
 We have been recognized with several prestigious awards:

 2011 - Mount Sinai receives the 2011 Stryker Healthy Hospital Award.
 As a result of as a result of waste reduction efforts and environmentally sound healthcare practices, this award was presented to Mount Sinai for being a leader in sustainability.
 In 2011, Mount Sinai was able to reduce supply costs by $1.5 million and relocate 19,100 pounds of medical waste from landfills.

 2010 - Mount Sinai Received its Second Healthy Hospital Award as a result of improvements in reprocessing, which saved the medical center a staggering $1.6 million and diverted over 26,500 pounds of waste.